ruben-sprengel/jetbrains-svelte-templates/README.md

 - **Support:** Give us a Star here on GitHub and review the plugin on the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/28046-svelte-templates).
 Your feedback and stars help us reach more developers!
 - **Sponsoring:** You can also support the project with a small donation via the Ko-fi button.

-Thank you for your support! 🙏
+**Thank you for your support!** 🙏

+### Logo Notice / Disclaimer

+The logo for this project was generated with an AI tool.
+No manual or copyrighted works were used as direct templates.